Materials Characterization and Processing Facility, Johns Hopkins University

-Emma Bullock is a Microbeam Specialist at the Geophysical Laboratory at the Carnegie Institution for Science.
+Emma Bullock is a Microbeam Specialist at the Earth and Planets Laboratory at the Carnegie Institution for Science.
 She operates Carnegie’s JEOL 8530 field emission electron microprobe, equipped with the xCLent cathodoluminescence detector, five WDS spectrometers, two EDS detectors, a cold trap for high precision carbon analysis and Probe for EPMA software.
 She also runs the Zeiss Auriga Scanning Electron Microscope (SEM) at Carnegie.
-She has authored and coauthored over 20 papers in the fields of geology, planetary science and material science, and has expertise in imaging and quantitative analysis.
+She has authored and coauthored many papers in the fields of geology, planetary science and material science, and has expertise in imaging and quantitative analysis.
 Prior to joining Carnegie, she was a geochemist at the Smithsonian Institution.

 Thomas Lam has a Ph.D. in Ceramics from Alfred University, NY.
 After earning his Ph.D., he completed postdoc at the National Institute of Standards and Technology.
 He is a physical scientist at the Museum Conservation Institute (MCI), where he applies his knowledge of material science and characterization skills (including scanning electron microscopy electron dispersive spectroscopy (SEM-EDS), cathodoluminescence (CL), X-ray fluorescence (XRF), and microfade testing) as part of the MCI technical studies team.
 The electron microscope Thomas performs research and technical studies with atMCI is a Hitachi S3700-N variable pressure SEM equipped with Bruker XFlash 6│60 EDS detector, Bruker XTrace (35 micron micro-XRF with a mapping substage), and Gatan ChromCL2 for CL.

-I am an Associate Professor in the Department of Neural and Pain Sciences at the University of Maryland School of Dentistry and Adjunct Associate Professor in the Department of Microbiology and Immunology of the School of Medicine.
-I have been the Director of the Electron Microscopy Core Imaging Facility (EMCIF) at the University of Maryland Baltimore for nearly fifteen years.
-I perform biomedical related research using transmission and scanning electron microscopy techniques.
-I also teach courses and host workshops to promote microscopy and imaging related sciences.
+I was a Professor in the Department of Neural and Pain Sciences at the University of Maryland Baltimore until 2021.
+I am now working in the Department of Embryology, Carnegie Institution for Science.
+I perform biomedical-related research using transmission and scanning electron microscopy techniques.
+I also teach courses and host workshops to promote microscopy and imaging-related sciences.
 I believe communication and sharing our knowledge is an integral part of research.
-When I am not at working in the EM lab, you will find me in rubber boots working in my garden, tending to my goats and chickens.
+When I am not working in the EM lab, you will find me in rubber boots working in my garden, tending to my goats and chickens.

 Ru-Ching Hsia – President